rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2013.md

 - Any user on the domain can create and delete their own items only, but they cannot modify any items.
-- Public folder admins can add, delete, and modify any content by any user.
+- Public folder administrators can add, delete, and modify any content by any user.